o3de/o3de.org/content/docs/userguide/animation/editor/quick-start.md

 ---
-description: ' Use the &animation-editor; quick start to animate a character in &ALYlong;. '
+description: ' Use the Animation Editor quick start to animate a character in Amazon Lumberyard. '
-title: Getting Started with the &animation-editor;
+title: Getting Started with the Animation Editor
 ---
 # Getting Started with the Animation Editor {#animation-editor-quick-start}